 With God nothing is impossible!

-Please help us NOW with a donation so we can REBUILD our business and our lives?
+Please help us NOW with a donation so we can END our STORY in 2017!

 Look at how far we have come since our fire.
 God is good!

 Please Share this page, and help others see that there is HOPE after such devastation.
 Your donations will help us get to the end of our story and help us set up our new home so our tragedy is nothing but a memory.

 CTV news story http://ottawa.ctvnews.ca/video?clipId=971651